 The organization needs to describe how community spaces and amenities and the overall design of the property meet the needs of the expected population.

-The organization must provide a Community Scan for the community where the property will be or submit it in the first-year report.
+The organization must look at and provide some neighborhood/community level data for the property.
+In addition, applicants will be asked to provide a Community Scan for the community where the property will be or (if not yet completed) they will be asked to submit it in the first-year report.

-The organization must provide a Resident Opportunities & Needs Assessment or submit it in the first-year report.
+The organization must provide resident demographics, if available.
+In addition, applicants will be asked to provide a Resident Opportunities & Priorities Assessment (formerly called Resident Opportunities & Needs Assessment) or (if not yet completed) they will be asked to submit it in the first-year report.

 If relevant, the organization must describe if there are any nearby or co-located programs, services, and/or partners that provide ongoing support to the residents of the property that may mitigate some of the need for a more robust resident services staffing model at the property.